Syncing Server Data

 Creating Custom Data Type

-First, create an object that implements the IData
+First, create an object that implements the IData interface.
+You also need to create a

 constructor that accepts a buffer for the client side.